Gossip Candy: Background and Composition

 On July 1, 2010, Kumi announced the release of her summer single Gossip Candy while on her 2010 Universe tour.
 Kumi confirmed that the EP would include four tracks, which were untitled at the time.
 Gossip Candy is her fifth extended play single, one year after the release of her summer single 3 Splash.
 Gossip Candy consists of four original recordings and one cover song: Lollipop, Inside Fishbowl, Outside Fishbowl, For You, and a cover of Got to Be Real, originally performed by Cheryl Lynn.

 Gossip Candy opens with the first track, Lollipop, which has been described as a pop and R&B song.
 A song that metaphorically describes men as "accessories", Lollipop boasts themes of erotica and kawaii culture.
 Both Inside Fishbowl and Outside Fishbowl feature the same lyrical content, but are arranged different: both are arranged and composed by Niclas Lundin and Joakim Hahlin.
 Both tracks were noted for its rock and electronic elements.
 Also, much like her 2006 winter single Yume no Uta/Futari de..., both tracks have similar melodies: one darker and one lighter.
 For You has been described as a low-tempo love song.

-Promotional Adevertisements
+Promotional Advertisements

 Lollipop was used as the promotional song for 7-Eleven in Japan, Sony Ericsson and was chosen as the POWER PLAY song for NTV's Happy Music (HAPPII Music / ハッピーMusic).

 Outside Fishbowl was used as the ending theme to the Japanese release of season three of Prison Break.

 Inside Fishbowl was used as the ending theme for Guru Guru NAINTINAIN (ぐるぐるナインティナイン / Round-Round 99).

 Got To Be Real was used as the promotional theme for Pepsi's new product in Japan, PEPSI NEX.
 The promo for the product was alongside Japanese band L'Arc-en-Ciel, who performed I Love Rock 'n' Roll.